This 41-year-old patient had a Breast Lift with Breast Augmentation with 400cc high profile silicone implantsView Patient Details

 We require patients to get a medical clearance two weeks prior to having surgery in my surgery center.
 An H&P (history and physical) and a CBC blood test are the minimum requirements if you are a healthy adult.
 You should stop smoking at least 4 weeks prior to surgery, as well as stop aspirin products 1 week before surgery.
 On the evening before surgery, you may not eat or drink anything after midnight.

-What is the post-operative recovery like?
+What is Breast Lift with implants Post-Op recovery like?

 Following your breast lift with implants you'll be given specific post-op instructions to follow.
 You'll likely have swelling and soreness four to six weeks.
 If you have opted for a pain pump, you'll be wearing it for 2 to 5 days following your surgery to help miminize post-op pain.